ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. class:: IMP

-   This class is used to represent the actual implementation of an Objective-C method (basicly a C function).
+   This class is used to represent the actual implementation of an Objective-C method (basically a C function).
 Instances behave the same as unbound methods: you can call them but need to specify the "self" argument.

    .. data:: isAlloc